-The council intends to make the material on its website and any significant documents available through its publication scheme (other than those where charges apply) available for re-use.
+We intend to make the material on our website and any significant documents available through the publication scheme (other than those where charges apply) available for re-use.

 Where a licence is required this may be free of charge, or in cases where there is commercial gain to the re-user a fee will be charged.
 You will be advised if there is a charge.

 Complaints about the handling of request for re-use of information requests

 If you would like to make a complaint about the handling of your request for re-use of information please see our complaints page.

 If you are still unsatisfied you can refer your complaint to legislation.gov.uk.